According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 For arrowhead plants, the most common reason for drooping is lack of water and dry soil condition.
 If the soil deeper than an inch or two is dry, your plant needs more water.
 Never let the Syngonium Wendlandii plant dry out completely.

-You can place this plant anywhere on living room tables, in shaded balconies or windowsills.
+Place this plant on living room tables, shaded balconies, or windowsills.

 Conclusion